rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/prometheus/_index.md

 When configuring Prometheus and enabling the node exporter, enter a host port in the **Node Exporter Host Port** that will not produce port conflicts with existing applications.
 The host port chosen must be open to allow internal traffic between Prometheus and the Node Exporter.

->**Warning:** In order for Prometheus to collect the metrics of the node exporter, after enabling cluster monitoring, you must open the **Node Exporter Host Port** in the host firewall rules to allow intranet access.
+>**Warning:** In order for Prometheus to collect the metrics of the node exporter, after enabling cluster monitoring, you must open the <b>Node Exporter Host Port</b> in the host firewall rules to allow intranet access.
 By default, `9796` is used as that host port.

 ## Persistent Storage